MartincoitNetworks/SCIONWorkshop/Workshop60Minutes.md

 ### Workshop Lab Machine Assignments

 For this workshop, we have preconfigured a SCION host for your use at scionlab.martincoit.net.
 The workshop instructor will provide you with SSH login credentials.
-You will be using SSH (Secure Shell) to log into this host on port 2222.
+You will be using SSH (Secure Shell).

 ```
-ssh scionlab@scionlab.martincoit.net -p 2222
+ssh scionlab@fra02.martincoit.net
 ```

 ### Your SCION AS